Rising Damp | Causes, Signs, Treatment & Cost

 Have you recently noticed damp on your walls?
 Are your walls damp to touch?
 Is plaster peeling away from the interior walls?

-If you answered yes to any of the above, then you’re in the right place.
-Here we will discuss; what is rising damp?
+If you answered yes to any of the above questions, then you’re in the right place!
+In this article we will discuss; what is rising damp?
 What are the signs of rising damp?
 And, most importantly how to treat it.

 What Is Rising Damp?